 Day 10: EDMONTON

 Driving east the landscape changes from mountains to forested foothills, then to prairie farms and cattle ranches.
 Early afternoon is arrival in Edmonton, Canada’s premier winter city.
 From ice castles to flying canoes; festivals are alive in Edmonton throughout the winter.
 Experience how residents of Canada’s most northern major city celebrate winter.
-For those who want to leave the cold behind there is giant West Edmonton Mall, one of the largest indoor shopping and entertainment centers in the world, with a wave pool, mini golf, amusement park, casino and hundreds of stores and places to eat under one warm roof.
+For those who want to leave the cold behind there is giant West Edmonton Mall, one of the largest indoor shopping and entertainment centers in the world, with a wave pool, mini golf, amusement park, casino and hundreds of stores, places to eat and places to have fun under one warm roof.

 Transfer from the hotel to Edmonton International Airport.
 Perhaps plan an extra day to enjoy the winter city of Edmonton before planning your flight home.